The Meeting House Creek Inn in Aquebogue is seeking to expand its second floor, although not to add more seats. (Credit: Barbaraellen Koch)

 The center, which opened in 2001 on Route 58, is slated to close by the end of September, owner Ed Meier told the News-Review last week. (more…)

 Looking for work, or know someone who is?

-Times/Review classifieds offers local companies a place to advertise their job openings each week, and this week close to 65 positions are available from restaurant help, to a mason, to sailing instructors.
+Times/Review classifieds offers local companies a place to advertise their job openings each week, and this week close to 60 positions are available from a carpenter, to a horse handler, to a farm stand worker.